Frugal RIS-aided 3D Localization with CFO under LoS and NLoS Conditions: High-level Algorithm Description

 \section{High-level Algorithm Description}

 In this section, we provide a high-level description of the proposed joint localization and synchronization algorithm to tackle the problem in Sec.~\ref{sec_prob_desc}, covering both the channel-domain parameter estimation and localization.
+In Sec. \ref{subsec:ChParamEst}, the maximum likelihood solution to the channel parameter estimation problem is presented under both LoS and NLoS scenarios.
+Then, in Sec. \ref{sec_loc}, the maximum likelihood solutions to the localization and synchronization problem are presented, assuming that we already know whether the LoS link exists.
+Finally, Sec. \ref{sec:det} concludes the section by addressing the joint LoS detection and localization problem, meaning that the presence of the LoS path is unknown.
+The overall high-level algorithm is summarized in Algorithm \ref{alg:det_GLRTinsp-HW}.